bluesky/tiled/docs/source/how-to/custom-export-formats.md

     return file.getbuffer()
 ```

 This covers the basic functionality.
-See the built-in exporters for a couple
+See the built-in exporters in
-more polished details, like providing a clear error message if someone tries to
+`tiled/strucures/array.py` for details that add polish, like scaling the
+image's dynamic range and failing gracefully when given arrays that have the
-give a many-dimensional array as an image.
+wrong dimensionality to be exported as an image.

 We'll add it to our configuration.